Key takeaways

 MicroVMs (Firecracker, Cloud Hypervisor)

-Tradeoffs: Full Linux compatibility inside the VM.
-Hardware-enforced isolation.
-But you need to build your own orchestration — these are VMMs, not platforms.
+Tradeoffs: Full Linux compatibility inside the VM, hardware-enforced isolation.
+But you build your own orchestration — these are VMMs, not platforms.

 Userspace Kernel (gVisor)

-gVisor intercepts application syscalls and re-implements them in a userspace kernel called Sentry.
-It doesn't run a full VM — instead, it acts as a compatibility layer that limits the application's access to the host kernel.
+gVisor intercepts application syscalls and re-implements them in a userspace kernel called Sentry.[7]
+No VM boots; the application kernel limits access to the host kernel.
+It runs millions of instances daily at Google and underpins the new GKE Agent Sandbox.[1]

 Unikernels (Unikraft)